payara/Payara-Community-Documentation/documentation/user-guides/bypassing-jms-connections-through-a-firewall.md

 ### How to set the property in EMBEDDED mode

 On **EMBEDDED** mode, the OpenMQ broker is executed as part of the same JVM process the application server is running \(Only works with Payara Server Full Edition\).
-Considering this, the configuration property must be set as part of the JVM settings of the current domain.
-To configure the JMS service for example:
+Considering this, the configuration property must be set as part of the JVM settings of the domain.
+To configure the JMS service using the respective `asadmin` command you can do this:

 ```
 ./asadmin create-jvm-options --target=server-config -Dimq.jms.tcp.port=10234